iterorganization/IMAS-Python/docs/source/multi-dd.rst

 Use the command ``python setup.py build_DD`` to build a new ``IDSDef.zip``.
 This fetches all tags from the data dictionary git repository and builds the ``IDSDef.zip``.

-imas-python searches for an ``IDSDef.zip`` in the following locations:
+IMAS-Python searches for an ``IDSDef.zip`` in the following locations:

 1. The environment variable ``$IMAS_DDZIP`` (path to a zip file)
 2. The file ``./IDSDef.zip`` in the current working directory
 3. In the local configuration folder: ``~/.config/imas/IDSDef.zip``, or ``$XDG_CONFIG_DIR/imas/IDSDef.zip`` (if the environment variable ``$XDG_CONFIG_DIR`` is set)
-4. The zipfile bundled with the imas-python installation: ``assets/IDSDef.zip``
+4. The zipfile bundled with the IMAS-Python installation: ``assets/IDSDef.zip``

 All paths are searched in order when loading the definitions of a specific data dictionary version: the first zip file that contains the definitions of the requested